temporalio/documentation/docs/node/signals.md

 ### How to send a Signal

-You invoke a signal by the name you gave it:
+You invoke a Signal with `workflow.signal.signalName(args)`.
+In the above case, we called our Signal `interrupt`, so we call `workflow.signal.interrupt("some string")`:

 ```ts
 const client = new WorkflowClient();